 Then a third time the voice spoke: "Son of the Republic, look and learn."
 And Washington saw the shadowy angel blow three blasts on a trumpet and sprinkle water on Europe, Asia, and Africa.
 Thick, black clouds formed over these countries and “there gleamed a dark red light by which I saw hordes of armed men, who, moving with the cloud, marched by land and sailed by sea to America.”

 The armies devastated the land.
 Then the voice again said, “Son of the Republic, look and learn," and the shadowy angel again blew the trumpet.
 "Instantly a light as of a thousand suns shone down from above me, and pierced and broke into fragments the dark cloud which enveloped America” and the bright angel with crown and flag descended with “legions of white spirits” who joined the nearly defeated Americans, giving them new strength to fight.

 The voice spoke again and then the shadowy angel sprinkled more ocean water on America, and the dark clouds carried away the invading armies.

 The mysterious voice told Washington:

-“Son of the Republic, what you have seen is thus interpreted: Three great perils will come upon the Republic.
-The most fearful is the third, but in this greatest conflict the whole world united shall not prevail against her.
-Let every child of the Republic learn to live for his God, his land and the Union.”
+“Son of the Republic, what you have seen is thus interpreted: three perils will come upon the Republic.
+The most fearful is the second, passing which the whole world united shall never be able to prevail against her.
+Let every child of the Republic learn to live for his God, his Land, and Union.”